fresh-standard/fresh-resume-schema/README.md

 ```

 ..which you can use to generate resumes and other career artifacts in specific
-concrete formats...

-- HTML
-- Markdown
-- LaTeX
-- MS Word
-- PDF
-- YAML
-- JSON
-- XML
-- plain text
+concrete formats (HTML, LaTeX, Markdown, PDF, etc.) as well as enable

-...as well as enable 21st-century analysis of your resume and career data...
+21st-century analysis of your resume and career data...

 ![](http://fluentdesk.com/img/fluentcv_desktop.png)